google/stenographer/DESIGN.md

 ### Stenographer ###

 Stenographer is a long-running server, the binary that you start up if you want to "run stenographer" on your system.
-It manages the 'stenotype' binary as a child process, watches disk usage and cleans up old files, and serves data to analysts based on their queries.
+It manages the `stenotype` binary as a child process, watches disk usage and cleans up old files, and serves data to analysts based on their queries.

 #### Running Stenotype ####

-First off, stenographer is in charge of making sure that 'stenotype' (discussed momentarily) starts and keeps running.
+First off, stenographer is in charge of making sure that `stenotype` (discussed momentarily) starts and keeps running.
 It starts stenotype as a subprocess, watching for failures and restarting as necessary.
 It also watches stenotype's output (the files it creates) and may kill/restart stenotype itself if it feels